 After a preset relay blocking time (operation time delay), the protection system sends the signal to the circuit breaker which will turn off the transformer from the system before the failure affects them.

-The power transformer substation with the protected transformer, circuit breaker and measurement current transformers is illustrated in Figure 1.
+The power transformer substation with the protected transformer, circuit breaker, and measurement current transformers is illustrated in Figure 1.
 The different transformer protection systems according to the operation criteria are listed in Table 1.

 Figure 1.
-The transformer substation
+Power transformer substation with the Protected Transformer

 The operation criteria | The protection system | The failure location |